dahlbyk/posh-git/README.md

 This will change the prompt to:

 ![[master ≡] ~\GitHub\posh-git&#10;02-18 14:04:35 38> ][prompt-custom]

-If you'd like to make any of these changes permanent, i.e. available whenever you start PowerShell, put the corresponding setting(s) in one of your profile scripts **after** the line that imports posh-git.

 For reference, the following layouts show the relative position of the various parts of the posh-git prompt.
 Note that `<>` denotes parts of the prompt that may not appear depending on the status of settings and whether or not